tweedegolf/workshop-embedded-twoparter/material/preface/setup.md

 ### Other tools
-Of course, you're free to use your editor of choice.
-We will be using Visual Studio Code.
-To improve the Rust development experience, we use Rust Analyzer, which can be found [here](https://github.com/rust-analyzer/rust-analyzer).
+Of course, you're free to use your editor of choice.To improve the Rust development experience, we use Rust Analyzer, which can be found [here](https://github.com/rust-analyzer/rust-analyzer).
+It's available for many different editors.
+As for ourselves, we will be using Visual Studio Code along with a couple of extensions.
+To install them, please use the instructions for [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) and [Cortex Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug).

 ## Testing